RustyMods/Almanac/Almanac/Thunderstore/README.md

 - **Cost**: Item or token requirements to purchase the bounty.
 ### Notes
 - Costs can be `AlmanacToken` or regular items (e.g., `Coins`).
-- Bounties require players to kill the target directly — indirect deaths won’t count.
-- If the bounty despawns, escapes, or is killed by another player, the cost is returned.
+- If the bounty despawns or escapes the cost is returned.
 - Bounties are subject to a configurable cooldown (default in minutes).
 ### Tips
 - You can reload or edit `.yml` bounty files while the server is running; changes sync automatically.